-- 2.17 The independent Examiner must consider whether the Neighbourhood Plan meets the 'Basic Conditions'.
-The Basic Conditions are set out in paragraph 8(2) of Schedule 4B to the Town and Country Planning Act 1990 as applied to neighbourhood development plans by section 38A of the Planning and Compulsory Purchase Act 2004.
+- 2.14 The Neighbourhood Plan must meet the 'Basic Conditions.'
+The Basic are set out in paragraph 8(2) of Schedule 4B to the Town and Country Planning Act 1990 as applied to neighbourhood development plans by section 38A of the Planning and Compulsory Purchase Act 2004.
 They are that: - 1.
 "Having regard to national policies and advice contained in guidance issued by the Secretary of State it is appropriate to make the neighbourhood plan; - 2.
 The making of the neighbourhood plan contributes to the achievement of sustainable development; - 3.
 The making of the neighbourhood plan is in general conformity with the strategic policies contained in the development plan for the area of the authority. - 4.
 The making of the neighbourhood plan does not breach, and is otherwise compatible with, EU obligations. - 5.
-Prescribed conditions are met in relation to the neighbourhood plan and prescribed matters have been complied with in connection with the proposal for the plan". - 2.18 With regard to Basic Condition 5 above, this includes that "The making of the neighbourhood development plan does not breach the requirements of Chapter 8 of Part 6 of the Conservation of Habitats and Species Regulations 2017(3)" (The Conservation of Habitats and Species and Planning (Various Amendments) (England and Wales) Regulations 2018 which amends The Neighbourhood Planning (General) Regulations 2012(1)).
-This means that, if the neighbourhood development plan is likely to have a significant effect on a European protected site, even if that affect could be mitigated, a full Habitats Regulations Assessment of the plan needs to be undertaken. - 2.19 The Examiner must also consider whether other legislative requirements are met namely: - "The Neighbourhood Plan meets the requirements of Section 38B of the Planning and Compulsory Purchase Act 2004 (the Plan must specify the period to which it has effect, must not include provisions relating to 'excluded development', and must not relate to more than one Neighbourhood Area) and - The policies relate to the development and use of land for a designated Neighbourhood Area in line with the requirements of the Planning and Compulsory Purchase Act 2004 Section 38A".
+Prescribed conditions are met in relation to the neighbourhood plan and prescribed matters have been complied with in connection with the proposal for the plan". - 2.15 With regard to Basic Condition 5 above, this includes that "The making of the neighbourhood development plan does not breach the requirements of Chapter 8 of Part 6 of the Conservation of Habitats and Species Regulations 2017(3)" (The Conservation of Habitats and Species and Planning (Various Amendments) (England and Wales) Regulations 2018 which amends The Neighbourhood Planning (General)

+Regulations 2012(1)).
+This means that, if the neighbourhood development plan is likely to have a significant effect on a European protected site, even if that affect could be mitigated, a full Habitats Regulations Assessment of the plan needs to be undertaken.

+- 2.16 The Neighbourhood Plan must also meet other legislative requirements, namely: - "The Neighbourhood Plan meets the requirements of Section 38B of the Planning and Compulsory Purchase Act 2004 (the Plan must specify the period to which it has effect, must not include provisions relating to 'excluded development', and must not relate to more than one Neighbourhood Area) and - The policies relate to the development and use of land for a designated Neighbourhood Area in line with the requirements of the Planning and Compulsory Purchase Act 2004 Section 38A".